-Most kids enjoy torn paper art projects because of the sensory aspect to it.
-The sound of the tearing paper and the smushing of the glue onto the board.
+Most kids enjoy torn paper art projects because of the sensory aspect of it.
+The sound of the tearing paper and the smashing of the glue onto the board.
 This torn paper collage is a fun art project for kids at any point during the year!

 Earth Day Art Materials